-- GHP Kids has decided that you cannot get a service or item you want because it is not a covered service or item. - GHP Kids will not pay a provider for a service or item you got. - GHP Kids did not decide a complaint or grievance you told us about within 30 days. - GHP Kids has not allowed you to dispute money that is owed for example, a copayment that you owe or payment that is due from your other insurance.
+- GHP Kids has decided that you cannot get a service or item you want because it is not a covered service or item. - GHP Kids will not pay a provider for a service or item you got. - GHP Kids did not decide a complaint or grievance you told us about within 30 days. - GHP Kids has not allowed you to dispute money that is owed for example, a copayment you owe or payment that is due from your other insurance.

-You must file a complaint within 60 days of the date you should have gotten a service or item if you did not get a service or item.
+You must file a complaint within 60 days of the date you should have gotten a service, item or written notice of a decision if you did not get a service or item.